Online Metal Glossary

 A mechanical finishing operation in which fine abrasives are applied to a metal surface by rotating fabric wheels for the purpose of developing a lustrous finish.

-see "Streak, Bumish."
+See "Streak, Bumish."

 See "Two-Tone."